Taxi-Websystem/Backend/README.md

 # Backend
-Backend: backed part of the taxi websystem source code.
+This repository contains the source code of the fourth year university diploma work using C#.